0xd4y/RevShell/README.md

 # RevShell

-This script is used for creating one-line reverse shell payloads.
+Tool used for creating one-line reverse shell payloads.
 * Supports url and base64 encoding
 * Quick and easy way to generate a reverse shell payload
 * User-friendly